zopefoundation/grok/doc/reference/utils.rst

 :func:`grok.util.getApplication`
 ================================

-.. function:: grok.util.getApplication()
+This function is also exported to the main grok namespace and can be called at :func:`grok.getApplication`.

-    Return the nearest enclosing `grok.Application`.
+.. autofunction:: grok.util.getApplication()

-    Raises ValueError if no Application can be found.
+    .. deprecated:: 1.4

-    This function is also export to the main grok namespace and can be called at `grok.getApplication`.
+       This function has been moved to :mod:`grokcore.site`.
+Use :func:`grokcore.site.getApplication` instead.

 :func:`grok.util.make_checker`